TechDocsStudio/biel-docs/docs/administration/projects.md

 - **Disable IP collection**: Stop collecting IP addresses to enhance privacy (affects some analytics features).

 For comprehensive privacy configuration, see [Data privacy](../customization/data-privacy.mdx).

+### MCP settings

+Configure Model Context Protocol (MCP) integration to allow AI coding assistants to access your project's documentation.
+For setup instructions, see [Docs MCP server](../integrations/mcp-server.mdx).

+- **Enable MCP server**: Allow access to this project through the Model Context Protocol.
+- **MCP server name**: Custom name for the MCP server.
+Leave blank to use the project name.
+- **Metadata tag**: Tag used to identify conversations from MCP (default: `mcp`).